Parent FAQs (Frequently Asked Questions)

 You are NOT required to purchase your own personal device.
 However, a student may potentially use their own device in addition to their district device, assuming that the student is a responsible user of their technology.
 Since rules for personal device usage may vary from building to building and classroom to classroom, please contact your student's teacher(s) or principal for more information.

 If a student wants to use their own device instead of the district device, our building techs will make a determination if the personal device meets our instructional needs.
-The general guidelines are: the device needs a keyboard, must have a reasonably performing processor and hard drive, and (for grades 1-12) have the ability to install a fully functioning Chrome browser in order to access their Shelby G Suite Drive and extensions/apps.
+The general guidelines are: the device needs a keyboard, must have a reasonably performing processor and hard drive, and have the ability to install a fully functioning Chrome browser in order to access their Shelby G Suite Drive and extensions/apps.
 (Therefore, most newer Windows and Mac laptops would qualify, while most smartphones and tablets such as a Windows Surface would not.)

 For a timeline of our 1:1 implementation, click here.